List of possible impact structures on Earth: Overview

 Russia's Lake Cheko is thought by one research group to be the result of the famous Tunguska event, although sediments in the lake have been dated back more than 5,000 years.
 There is highly speculative conjecture about the supposed Sirente impact (c.
 320 ± 90 AD) having caused the Roman emperor Constantine's vision at Milvian Bridge.

 The Burckle crater and Umm al Binni structure are proposed to be behind the floods that affected Sumerian civilization.
 The Kachchh impact may have been witnessed by the Harappan civilization and mentioned as a fireball in Sanskrit texts.

-Shortly after the Hiawatha Crater was discovered, researchers suggested that the impact could have occurred as late as ~12,800 years ago, leading some to associate it with the Younger Dryas impact hypothesis.
-James Kennett, a leading advocate of the Younger Dryas impact hypothesis said, "I'd unequivocally predict that this crater is the same age as the Younger Dryas."
+Shortly after the Hiawatha Crater was discovered, researchers suggested that the impact could have occurred as late as ~12,800 years ago, leading some to associate it with the controversial Younger Dryas impact hypothesis (YDIH).
+James Kennett, a leading advocate of the YDIH said, "I'd unequivocally predict that this crater is the same age as the Younger Dryas."

 These claims were criticised by other scholars.
 According to impact physicist Mark Boslough writing for Skeptical Inquirer the first reports of the impact released by science journalist Paul Voosen focused on this being a young crater which according to Boslough "set the tone for virtually all the media reporting to follow".
 Boslough argued, based on evidence and statistical probability, that once the crater has been drilled and researched "it will turn out to be much older."
 He complained that this important discovery "was tainted by connections to a widely discredited hypothesis and speculations that did not make it through peer review".
+The YDIH has since been refuted comprehensively by a team of earth scientists and impact experts.

 A 2022 study using Argon–Argon dating of shocked zircon crystals in impact melt rocks found outwash less than 10 km downstream of the glacier pushed the estimate back to around 57.99 ± 0.54 million years ago, during the late Paleocene.
 Confirmation would require drilling almost 1 km through the ice sheet above the crater to obtain a sample of dateable, solidified impact melt from the crater.

 The age of the Bloody Creek crater is uncertain.

 As the trend in the Earth Impact Database for about 26 confirmed craters younger than a million years old shows that almost all are less than 2 km in diameter (except the 3 km Agoudal and 4 km Rio Cuarto), the suggestion that two large craters, Mahuika (20 km) and Burckle (30 km), formed only within the last few millennia has been met with skepticism.
 However, the source of the young (less than a million years old) and enormous Australasian strewnfield (c.
 790 ka) is suggested to be a crater about 100 km across somewhere in Indochina, with Hartung and Koeberl (1994) proposing the elongated 100 × 35 km Tonlé Sap lake in Cambodia (visible in the map at the side) as a suspect structure.